pepkit/looper/docs/linking-a-pipeline.md

 # How to link a project to a pipeline

 One of the advantages of looper is that it decouples projects and pipelines, so you can have many projects that all use the same pipeline, or many pipelines running on the same project.
-This modular connection between pipelines and projects happens through a file called the `pipeline interfaces`.
-The `pipeline interfaces` tell `looper` how to run the pipeline.
+This modular connection between pipelines and projects happens through a file called the *pipeline interface*.
+Pipeline interfaces tell `looper` how to run the pipeline.

 **If you're using existing looper-compatible pipelines**, all you have to do is point the samples to the `pipeline interface` files for any pipelines you want to run on them (see instructions below).
 For most casual users of pipelines, that's all you'll need to do;  you'll never need to create a new `pipeline interface` file.
 But **if you do need to make a new pipeline looper-compatible**, you do this by creating a `pipeline interface` file, which is explained in [Writing a pipeline interface](pipeline-interface.md).